Mike Yastrzemski Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the eighth-best in the league.
+- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in MLB.

-- The Cardinals' 4.39 team ERA ranks 17th across all league pitching staffs.
+- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.48).

-- Cardinals pitchers combine to give up 29 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Cardinals rank 20th in baseball in home runs given up (31 total, 1.2 per game).

-- Matz (0-3) takes the mound for the Cardinals in his fifth start of the season.
-He has a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.
+- Mikolas gets the start for the Cardinals, his sixth of the season.
+He is 0-1 with a 7.46 ERA and 23 strikeouts in 25 1/3 innings pitched.

-- The left-hander last pitched on Saturday against the Seattle Mariners, when he went 5 1/3 innings, allowing four earned runs while giving up four hits.
+- His most recent appearance was on Sunday against the Seattle Mariners, when the righty threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 31-year-old has an ERA of 6.55, with 9.8 strikeouts per nine innings, in four games this season.
-Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.